satansdeer/satansdeer.github.com/content/legacy-posts/gradient-coin-tutorial-part-3/index.md

 export default getProvider;
 ```

 Here we connect directly to our local network.
 You can also use the provider injected to `window` object by __MetaMask__.
-We'll just use `HttpProvider` for simplicity.
+We'll use `HttpProvider` for simplicity.

 Let's use our `getProvider` function.
 Create `front/src/utils/getGradientContractInstance` with following content: